The best online services for prescription skincare in 2026

 - Effective ingredients: Know what’s in your formula.
 Look for services that use prescription actives with minimal fillers.
 Understanding each ingredient’s role helps you choose wisely.

 - Transparent pricing & flexibility: Most services run on subscriptions.
-Prioritize platforms with flexible plans, easy cancellations, and the option to adjust as needed.
-Miiskin, for instance, provides a prescription and lets you order on-demand through a trusted mail-order pharmacy.
+If flexibility is important to you, prioritize platforms with flexible plans, easy cancellations, and the option to adjust as needed.
+Miiskin, for instance, provides a prescription and lets you order on-demand through Foothills pharmacy and most customized formulas are only $48.99.

 - Ongoing support: Many platforms assign different providers for follow-ups, which can disrupt continuity of care.
 Miiskin allows direct messaging with your chosen dermatologist for several days after receiving your prescription, ensuring consistent, personalized support.
 From then on, if you’re happy with your dermatologist, they’ll remain your dedicated provider.
 If not, you can switch to another dermatologist for future care.

-- Reputation: Check reviews on trusted platforms.
-Verify the provider’s credentials, experience, and the quality of their service before committing.
+- Reputation: Verify the provider’s credentials, experience, and the quality of their service before committing.

 Interested in learning more about telehealth companies?